raphael-group/machina/README.md

 M (multi-source seeding) | A metastatic site may be seeded from multiple anatomical sites, but no directed cycles are introduced.
 That is, `G` is multi-DAG.
 R (reseeding) | Directed cycles in `G` are allowed.

-Note that the patterns above a subsumptive, i.e. R generalizes M, which in turn is a generalization of S and PS.
-As such, constraining the migration graph to an R pattern amounts to not specifying any constraints.
+In our algorithms we allow for the following restrictions on the migration pattern:

+1. Unrestricted: PS, S, M and R
+2. No reseeding: PS, S, M
+3. No reseeding and no multi-source seeding: PS and S
+4. No reseeding, no multi-source seeding and no single-source seeding: PS

 The unconstrained PMH problem can be solved by running `pmh_sankoff`, which is an adaptation of the Sankoff algorithm and enumerates all migration histories:

     Usage:
       ./pmh_sankoff [--help|-h|-help] [-c str] [-o str] [-p str] T leaf_labeling